nv-morpheus/Morpheus/examples/llm/vdb_upload/README.md

 ### Embedding Model

 - The pipeline can accommodate various embedding models that transform text into vectors of floating-point numbers.
-  Several models from Huggingface, such as `paraphrase-multilingual-mpnet-base-v2`, `e5-large-v2`, and `all-mpnet-base-v2`, have been evaluated for compatibility.
+  Several models from Hugging Face, such as `paraphrase-multilingual-mpnet-base-v2`, `e5-large-v2`, and `all-mpnet-base-v2`, have been evaluated for compatibility.

 - For the purposes of this demonstration, the model `all-MiniLM-L6-v2` is employed.
 This model is included via LFS